bradshjg/gunicorn-django-wide-events/README.md

 ## Caveats

+> ![Important]
-This is alpha software.
+> This is alpha software.
 It has not (yet!) been battle-tested and patches the internals of libraries in order to support instrumentation in a way similar to OpenTelemetry libraries.

-It currently only supports the `sync` gunicorn worker type on Linux.
+>
+> This library currently requires running Gunicorn on Linux using sync workers with TCP sockets.

 ## Installation